-To receive healthcare services covered by AHCIP you must apply within three months of arriving in Alberta.
-The application forms are available from AHCIP.
+To receive health care services covered by AHCIP, you must apply within three months of arriving in Alberta.

-AHCIP pays for medically required services that are provided by physicians in their offices or at hospitals.
+AHCIP pays for medically required services provided in doctors' offices or at hospitals.
 The cost of some treatments provided by chiropractors, podiatrists or optometrists may be partially covered by AHCIP.

-Many employers offer group insurance plans.
-Group insurance plans are designed to cover the cost of services that AHCIP does not.
-If your employer does not offer a health insurance plan (or you are self-employed), it is possible to purchase personal health insurance for you and your family from a variety of private insurance companies.
+Many employers offer group insurance plans designed to cover the cost of services not covered by AHCIP.
+If your employer does not offer a health insurance plan (or if you are self-employed), you can buy personal health insurance for you and your family from a variety of private insurance companies.